SMSPIRITUALITY—MEDIA

 Zhiyi and the Heavenly Terrace

-The school takes its name from the mountain — Tiāntái shān, the Heavenly Terrace, in present-day Zhejiang province — on which the scholar-monk Zhiyi (538–597) settled in 575 after the better part of two decades teaching at the southern capital of Jinling.
-Zhiyi was not the first to read the Lotus Sūtra as the Buddha's culminating teaching — his master Huisi (515–577) had carried the orientation forward from Huiwen, and the tradition treats Huiwen as the first patriarch — but Zhiyi was the synthesist whose voluminous output, much of it recorded by his disciple Guanding from oral lectures, gave the school its mature shape.
-The three texts the tradition treats as the three great works — the Fǎhuá Xuányì (Profound Meaning of the Lotus Sūtra), the Fǎhuá Wénjù (Words and Phrases of the Lotus Sūtra), and the Móhē Zhǐguān (Great Calming and Insight) — were produced in the last two decades of his life and stabilised what would become, until the Tang-dynasty rise of Chán and the popular spread of Pure Land, the most influential Mahāyāna school of medieval China.
-Tiantai's institutional centre remained the mountain monastery Guoqing Si, founded under imperial patronage immediately after Zhiyi's death.
+The school takes its name from Tiāntái shān, the Heavenly Terrace mountain in present-day Zhejiang province.
+Zhiyi settled there in 575, after roughly two decades of teaching at the southern capital Jinling.
+He was not the tradition's first teacher.
+His master Huisi (515–577) had already read the Lotus Sūtra as the Buddha's culminating word, and the lineage traces that orientation back to Huiwen.
+But Zhiyi was the synthesist.
+His disciple Guanding transcribed his oral lectures, producing the three texts the tradition calls the three great works: the Fǎhuá Xuányì (Profound Meaning of the Lotus Sūtra), the Fǎhuá Wénjù (Words and Phrases of the Lotus Sūtra), and the Móhē Zhǐguān (Great Calming and Insight).
+Together they gave the school its mature shape.
+For two centuries, until the Tang-dynasty rise of Chán and popular Pure Land practice, Tiantai was the most influential Mahāyāna school in medieval China.
+Its institutional centre was Guoqing Si, built under imperial patronage just after Zhiyi's death.

 The Lotus-centric synthesis